lottapispa/Connect-Four-tiralabra/documentation/testing.md

 | 3 | 0.406... s | 0.358... s | 0.328... s | 4 | 1.662... s | 1.456... s | 1.334... s
 | 4 | 0.776... s | 0.662... s | 0.620... s | 3 | 0.258... s | 0.227... s | 0.213... s

+The fastest way to copy the rack seems to be iterating the rack and making copies of the sublists and appending them to one list.

 ### How to re-test
 This command shows you the tests: `poetry run invoke test` and this command gets you the test coverage report: `poetry run invoke coverage-report`.
 You can open the report from the command line.